anandtripathi5/function_logger/README.md

 # function_logger
 Pip install-able library that logs the function functionality in log file.
+Function logger is a decorator that logs the function name and function argument when function is called and return parameters of functions when function is ended